-Alexander Lukashenko expressed confidence that the participation of professional specialists in today’s Big Conversation with the President will produce good results.
+Aleksandr Lukashenko expressed confidence that the participation of professional specialists in today’s Big Conversation with the President will produce good results.
 “We have met in the roundtable format many times.
 You know that there is no such thing as an inconvenient or inappropriate question in our communication.
 I, therefore, suggest we have a frank dialogue,” the head of state said.

 “I was, as they call me in Russia, the main initiator of our union.
 I always said in Russia and here that our fate is to live together.
 When looking at people around, I can see what policies they pursue.
 It is the same, in relation to Russia, and in relation to Belarus.
 Only forms differ.
-Therefore, we need to be together,” Alexander Lukashenko said.
+Therefore, we need to be together,” Aleksandr Lukashenko said.

 he head of state stressed that Belarus and Russia are not only two close countries, the countries are tied in economic terms.
 “You know, when I was making decisions at the dawn of our independence, with whom and how to be, the fate of our state and my policy was largely determined by the fact that we are connected with each other, we are close people.
 The entire economic basis relied on it.
 Our economy was the finishing high-tech production, and we used huge amounts of resources, spare parts and other things, first of all, from the Russian Federation.
 Then finished products were exported.
 This also pertains to two oil processing enterprises which were built to process oil and to export their products to the premium European market.
 I needed to preserve and restore those plants, to give jobs to people and to help them provide for their families.
 Many factors encouraged me to advocate for such close allied relations with our brotherly Russia,” he remarked.

 “When we signed the Union State Treaty, steps to create this state were envisaged there.
-The main step that we had to take was to pass the Constitution of our state at the referendum in order to answer all the questions, from common currency to state administration bodies,” Alexander Lukashenko said and added the Russian side did not go for it back then.
+The main step that we had to take was to pass the Constitution of our state at the referendum in order to answer all the questions, from common currency to state administration bodies,” Aleksandr Lukashenko said and added the Russian side did not go for it back then.

 “You remember that only the lazy did not throw stones at me back then.
 They started to accuse me of virtually ruining the constitutional order in Russia.
 Some people were afraid that Lukashenko will come, take Monomakh's Cap and rule there.
 Were there any remarks of this kind?
 Yes, there were, up to bans, visits to Russian regions were unwelcome and so on.
 We held out,” the Belarusian President remarked.

 He said that since the collapse of the Soviet Union, a generation has grown who got used to living in an independent state.
 “If we put the question about the unification of the two states or, like many want in Russia, about the inclusion of Belarus into Russia to a referendum, 90% will vote against.
 Not because our society is opposed to Russia.
 A new generation has grown up.
 The older generations have understood that too that we can cooperate in a totally different format, as family and relatives.
 Today the Belarusians want to be together with Russia but to live in their own apartment.
 What's wrong with that?”
-Alexander Lukashenko asked.
+Aleksandr Lukashenko asked.

 The head of state expressed confidence that Russians are not afraid of any integration unions and are ‘ready to unite even tomorrow’.
 “I joke in response: let us incorporate Russia into Belarus.
 Do you think the Russians would be against if we were serious about this issue?
 No. Why should they be afraid?”
-Alexander Lukashenko wondered.
+Aleksandr Lukashenko wondered.
 He added that, unfortunately, Russia is not always ready to follow the principle of equality in bilateral relations.

 For example, when discussing the joint currency of the Union State Russia obviously has her ruble in mind.
 The Belarusian President said: “Today we are offered to have a joint currency.
 We support this idea.
 Of course, this will be the ruble.
 We have the ruble and you have the ruble.
 Why should we invent a thaler?
 The only question is not about this.
 This will not be the Russian ruble or the Belarusian ruble.
-This will be our common ruble, should we ever decide on this,” Alexander Lukashenko said.
+This will be our common ruble, should we ever decide on this,” Aleksandr Lukashenko said.
 It is also important for the two countries to agree on the issue center, and Belarus is ready to discuss different options.

 The Belarusian President considers it necessary to, first of all, improve the efficiency of the work in the Union State.
 However, the countries should avoid putting too much pressure or taking steps that would harm the situation.
-Therefore, during the meetings Alexander Lukashenko and Vladimir Putin discussed possible solutions to the issues in the Belarusian-Russian relations.
+Therefore, during the meetings Aleksandr Lukashenko and Vladimir Putin discussed possible solutions to the issues in the Belarusian-Russian relations.

 The Belarusian President recalled that the Union State has the Supreme State Council, the Council of Ministers, and the Parliament who are in charge of many issues.
 “These bodies have big powers and can deal with issues.
 Let’s submit the issues that people are concerned over today to the Supreme State Council,” the head of state said and added that this requires step-by-step action.

 “If we do not remove pressing issues in the Belarusian-Russian relations, we will not be able to talk about any big goals, any unification.
 We need to address fundamental matters first.
-Yet, the Russian authorities, and first of all the government, are not ready to go this way,” Alexander Lukashenko said.
+Yet, the Russian authorities, and first of all the government, are not ready to go this way,” Aleksandr Lukashenko said.
 The President stated that very often the decisions made even at the level of the presidents of Belarus and Russia are not implemented.
 This happens not because of Belarus.
 In accordance with the agreements, Belarus has set up a working group to resolve problematic issues and this group is ready to start working.
 However, Russia is not there yet.
 “So far, no progress has been made in this regard.
 This is, however, not catastrophic for the Belarusian-Russian relations, as we have a range of opportunities and can gradually solve our problems,” the President said.